Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 So when planting tomato seedlings be sure to pick off lower leaves and bury part of the stalk so that the plant can have a better root system.

-You want to make sure to use a premium quality potting soil that is loose and well draining.
+You want to make sure to use premium quality potting soil that is loose and well-draining.

-You don’t want to go with a top soil.
-You want to use a potting mix soil.
+You don’t want to use topsoil, you want to use a potting mix soil.

-Since you won’t have nature providing all the goodies that earthworms and microbes can supply in regular top soil, plant nutrition is of the upmost importance when choosing the soil for your container garden.
+Since you won’t have nature providing all the goodies that earthworms and microbes can supply in regular topsoil, plant nutrition is of the utmost importance when choosing the soil for your container garden.